15 Daily Cleanroom Habits That Protect Your Process

 9. Disinfect High-Touch Surfaces Frequently

 Door handles, keyboards, and carts require more frequent wipe-downs because they accumulate bioburden quickly.
+High-touch surfaces should be disinfected at least once per shift in ISO 7 and 8 environments; more frequently in ISO 5 and 6.

 10. Store Materials in Covered, Clean Containers